Governorates of Bahrain: Constituencies

+Constituencies of the capital governorate in 2012.

 Each governorate is divided into a varying number of constituencies for the election of the country's Council of Representatives.
 Elections are held in these constituencies every four years, with each constituency electing one member.
 Only Bahraini citizens are entitled to stand for and to vote at elections.

 History

 Municipalities

 The first municipality in Bahrain was the eight-member Manama municipality which was established in July 1919.
 Members of the municipality were elected annually; the municipality was said to have been the first municipality to be established in the Arab world.
 The municipality was in charge of cleaning roads and renting buildings to tenants and shops.
 By 1929, it undertook road expansions as well as opening markets and slaughterhouses.
 In 1958, the municipality started water purification projects.
 In 1960, Bahrain comprised four municipalities: Manama, Hidd, Al Muharraq, and Riffa.
 Over the next 30 years, the 4 municipalities were divided into 12 municipalities as settlements such as Hamad Town and Isa Town grew.
 These municipalities were administered from Manama under a central municipal council whose members are appointed by the king.

 The first municipal elections to be held in Bahrain after independence in 1971, was in 2002.
 The municipalities were: